GreenmaskIO/greenmask-docs/docs/commands.md

    * Exclusion
    * TriggerConstraint
    ```
-7. Table schema name
+7. Table Schema Name: Specifies the schema name of the affected table.
-8. Table name
+8. Table Name: Identifies the name of the table where the problem occurs.
-9. Transformer name
+9. Transformer Name: Indicates the name of the transformer responsible for the transformation.
-10. Name of affected parameter.
-Usually, it is a column parameter
+10. Name of Affected Parameter: Typically, this is the name of the column parameter that is relevant to the validation
-11. Validation warning description
+    warning.
+11. Validation Warning Description: Provides a detailed description of the validation warning and the reason behind it.
-12. Severity of validation warning.
-Can be one of
+12. Severity of Validation Warning: Indicates the severity level of the validation warning and can be one of the
+    following:
     ```
     * error
 	* warning